bayesplay/bayesplay-web/README.md

-# bayesplay-web
+# About

-The Bayesplay web-app
+This repo is for tracking issue for the Bayesplay web-app https://bayesplay.colling.net.nz/